chriscanipe/nicar-d3-2016/README.md

 3. To start your simple server enter the command `python -m SimpleHTTPServer`.
 (If you happen to have Python 3 installed, the command is now `python -m http.server`)

 Good to go.

+#### Things we covered in this session:
+1) Using global `width`, `height` and `margin` variables to define our working space.
+2) Defining x and y scales to return pixel values for each data point in our set.
+3) Defning the `range` (available pixel space) and `domain` (lowest and highest values`) for our scales based on our data.
+4) Using the `d3.svg.axis()` method to build super-sexy x and y axes.
+5) Drawing svg elements (circles) to the page based on a set of data.

+#### EXTRA BONUS CONTENT:
+The `js/solution.js` file contains a fully-documented version of the script we built in class plus some extra functionality we didn't quite get to.
+You can see the fully-functional chart here, and find the full code in the project repo.